 As mentioned above, many, if not all of these scenes hold a deeper symbolic message.
 The bird trapping scene, for instance, is commonplace all throughout Egypt.
 John Anthony West suggests that birds represent one’s wild inner nature that needs to be tamed.

-Note: Unless you get there just as another group is inside or leaving, you’ll likely find this tomb to be locked.
+Note: Unless you get there just as another group is inside or leaving, you’ll likely find this tomb locked.
 Keep walking straight until you find a guard near the Tomb of Idut and they’ll get someone to come and unlock it for you.

 Tomb of Idut